 The following aches and pains are common in pregnant women:

 Headaches are common in pregnancy.
 It is recommended to seek a doctor’s advice for persistent headaches in pregnancy.
-These persistent headaches, especially after the second trimester, could be associated with gestational hypertension and preeclampsia (1).
+These persistent headaches, especially after the second trimester, could be associated with gestational hypertensioniXA pregnancy-specific condition characterized by an elevated blood pressure and preeclampsiaiXA pregnancy disorder characterized by high blood pressure, water retention, and protein content in urine (1).

 2. Dental pain